osohq/oso-azure-ad-example/README.md

 ## More information

-For more information, see MSAL.Python's [conceptual documentation]("https://github.com/AzureAD/microsoft-authentication-library-for-python/wiki"):
+For more information about MSAL for Python,see its [conceptual documentation wiki](https://github.com/AzureAD/microsoft-authentication-library-for-python/wiki):

-For more information about web apps scenarios on the Microsoft identity platform see [Scenario: Web app that calls web APIs](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-web-app-call-api-overview)
+For more information about web app scenarios on the Microsoft identity platform, see [Scenario: Web app that calls web APIs](https://docs.microsoft.com/azure/active-directory/develop/scenario-web-app-call-api-overview)

-For more information about how OAuth 2.0 protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).
+For more information about how OAuth 2.0 protocols work in this and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).